Yukon Territory - Earth Year 2203

 “Mr. Franklin, I have here a classification release that permits you, within the bounds of the restrictions so stated, to answer the Senator’s question.”

 Another aide handed copies to those undergoing inquisition and to their army of lawyers behind them.
-After looking over the document, Mr. Franklin’s lead attorney covered the microphone with one hand and used the other one to mask his whispered advice to his client.
+After looking over the document, Mr. Franklin’s lead attorney covered the microphone with one hand and used the other one to mask whispered advice to his client.

 Oh, crap.
 Why can’t people do what they’re told?
 Those stranded geologists were supposed to have turned off their cameras.
 That had been the deal.